jschauma/mstdn/README.md

 	   mstdn -t ~/mytoken -s chaos.social -m file.jpg <msg

 EXIT STATUS
-     The mstdn utility exits0 on success, and>0 if an error occurs.
+     The mstdn utility exits 0 on success, and >0 if an error occurs.

 ENVIRONMENT
      The following environment variables affect the execution of this tool: